 - 3.11 Any community member may assert a violation of this Policy.
-The process for doing so is as follows: - a) A complaint by a DDSB employee against another DDSB employee alleging a breach of this policy would proceed under the complaints process set out in the Safe and Respectful Workplace, Workplace Harassment Prevention and Workplace Sexual Harassment Policy and Procedure: - b) A complaint by a student/family against a DDSB employee alleging a breach of this policy would proceed under the Student/Family Human Rights Issue/Incident and Complaint Resolution Procedure adopted under this policy; and - c) Issues with respect to other community members failing to comply with the terms of this policy (such as students and parents/guardians) would be addressed with reference to the Code of Conduct and Discipline for Students and in the same manner as any other alleged breach of the Code of Conduct and Discipline for Students.
+The process for doing so is as follows: - a) A complaint by a DDSB employee against another DDSB employee alleging a breach of this policy would proceed under the Complaints Procedure - Human Rights, Safe and Respectful Workplace and Workplace Harassment Prevention; - b) A complaint by a student/family against a DDSB employee alleging a breach of this policy would proceed under the Student/Family Human Rights Issue/Incident and Complaint Resolution Procedure adopted under this policy; and - c) Issues with respect to other community members failing to comply with the terms of this policy (such as students and parents/guardians) would be addressed with reference to the Code of Conduct and Discipline for Students and in the same manner as any other alleged breach of the Code of Conduct and Discipline for Students.